-The first La Salette mission in Tanzania was established in July 16, 2016, with the arrival of the first 3 missionaries of Our Lady of La Salette, Fr.
+The first La Salette mission in Tanzania was established on July 16, 2016, with the arrival of the first 3 missionaries of Our Lady of La Salette, Fr.
 Manuel dela Cruz, MS, Fr.
 Dileesh Porianvelil, MS and Fr.
 Aldrin H. Cenizal, MS. They were accompanied by the Superior General Fr.
 Silvano Marisa, MS, Vicar General Fr.
 Adilson Schio, MS and Fr.
 Rosanno Soriano, MS, Superior of the Philippine Province.
-The Our Lady of La Salette Parish- Rutete (parishdesignate) is in Bukoba Catholic

-Diocese in the Kagera Region of Tanzania.
+The Our Lady of La Salette Parish-Rutete (parish-designate) is in Bukoba Catholic Diocese in the Kagera Region of Tanzania.
 The parish center is situated in the village of Rutete, Bukoba Rural with two outer stations (Kahyoro and Rwizi).
-The parish is composed of less than

-1000 Catholic families or around 5000 Catholics from 15 villages.
-The parish is pre-dominantly Catholic with other Christian denominations and Islamics composing the other members of the community.
+The parish is composed of less than 1000 Catholic families or around 5000 Catholics from 15 villages.
+The area is predominantly Catholic with other Christian denominations and Islamics composing the other members of the community.
 The population is mainly dependent on agriculture and livestock farming as a source of income.
 They grow bananas, coffee, root crops, ground nuts, beans, and vegetables to sell.
 At the parish they raise pigs, chickens, rabbits, ducks, goats and cows almost all of which were donated by the parishioners.
 For the first year the parishioners fetched water from far away to supply water for the missionaries until they were able to make a bore well on the property.
 The missionaries felt so humbled and connected to them by this service and ever so grateful.
-They grow bananas, tapioca, coffee, mangoes, beans of all kinds and various vegetables for their own consumption.
-What they plant and harvest for the basics of their daily life is enough for their needs.